Updated: Jun 1

-In these type of offences the mens rea is not lust, hate, revenge etc. like any other criminal act rather it is greed.
+In these types of offences the mens rea is not lust, hate, revenge, etc. like any other criminal act rather it is greed.

-Usually in these types of offences the victim is mainly public at large, especially the consuming public and even though if there is no harm to any particular person, but the harm is caused to the society which have a very large impact upon the society,
+Usually, in these types of offences the victim is mainly public at large, especially the consuming public and even though if there is no harm to any particular person, but the harm is caused to the society which has a very large impact upon the society,

 The mode of these type of offences is fraud generally and not force,